Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems with Time-Varying Inputs: Numerical results of SE-TFT

 \subsection{The FitzHugh-Nagumo model}

 The FitzHugh-Nagumo model is used to exam the response of neurons to external stimuli~\cite{FitzHug}.
 When the external stimulus exceeds a certain threshold value, the system will exhibit a characteristic excursion in phase space, representing activation and deactivation of the neuron.
-The model~\cite{morwiki_modFHN} is described by PDEs as,
+The model~\cite{morwiki_modFHN} is described by the coupled PDE-ODE system,